Skip to main content

 Analysis

 Core clinical ABA services cost approximately $34,000–$80,000 per year for a child who needs intensive support.
-One-time interim payments of $5,000–$20,000 — which the government appears to count as "support received" — are not clinical services.
+One-time interim payments of $5,000–$20,000 — which appear to be included in the government's count of "support received" — are not clinical services.
 Receiving a single cheque is not the same as receiving funded therapy.
-This conflation is the most significant misrepresentation in the government's public communications on OAP.
+In our view, combining these categories makes the figure difficult for families to rely on when assessing the state of OAP services.

 OAP Waitlist Data (FOI) →Core Services Explained →